egedursun/bimod-lab/README.md

 ......

-1. Integrate NOSQL + add the functionality to SEARCH BAR.
+1. Add logs to every part of the code
+2. Fix the headings to Bimod.io again

-2. BUG: The messages cut short in Harmoniq + can't send audio in real time to Harmoniq agent.
+[i] BUG: The messages cut short in Harmoniq + can't send audio in real time to Harmoniq agent.

 ---